Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/index.md

 ## Requirements

-This version of MLAgents is compatible with the following versions of the Unity Editor:
+This version of the Unity ML-Agents package is compatible with the following versions of the Unity Editor:

 * 2018.4 and later (recommended)